 Full-sized images can be multiple megabytes in size.
 Adding this strain to your bandwidth is going to slow your site down with no advantages.
 On most screens, you won't be able to tell the difference between a full-sized image and one that has been scaled down.

 Full-sized images wreak extensive chaos on mobile browsers, as mobile devices have less processing power than desktops and laptops.
 As Google now use mobile-first indexing, which puts particular importance on how sites behave on mobile, you can't afford to have this issue.

 For this bit of WordPress speed optimisation, consider cutting images down to a large size but not full size.
 You can also make sure that your WordPress settings are set to serve up downscaled versions of the images.
 There is a multitude of plugins that can losslessly compress images to keep their sizes down.

 This is key on mobile devices in particular.
-Across all our sites, we use Imagify to optimize your images.
+Across all our sites, we use Imagify to optimise your images.

 Install a Caching Plugin to Boost WordPress Optimisation

 WordPress websites are dynamic.
 When a visitor requests a page, that page is built from its disparate elements by WordPress before serving it to the user.
 This does have its advantages, but it's not best for speed.
 That's where a caching plugin comes in.

 These plugins save a copy of the page when it is first served and then loads it up and serves it on following visits.
 The cached copy is put together as HTML and displayed to the visitor, instead of having to query a MySQL database every single time.
 The plugin WP Rocket, which we use on our customers' sites, is an example of such a plugin.

 There are a whole host of WordPress plugins available.
 Some of these can be very useful, others not so much.
 Yet if you disable these plugins rather than removing them, you open up your website to many problems.